Kaderde/teched2025-msad/exercises/ex2/ex2.1/README.md

     - cds.on('bootstrap'): Monitors HTTP response status codes for non-batch requests and triggers audit logging when a 403 error occurs.
     - cds.on('serving'): Captures 403 errors within OData batch operations and logs them appropriately for service-specific events.

-- Copy the complete code from this link: [server.js](./server.js) in root directory.
+- Copy the contents of [server.js](./server.js) into your project’s server.js file.

 ## ✅ 5.
 Verification: